Peel Ports Group

 Bringing survivor insight and data-driven analysis together

-teams, external partners, NGOs, and a survivor of modern slavery, Align was engaged to
+Following a collaborative masterclass hosted by Peel Ports that brought together internal teams, external partners, NGOs, and a survivor of modern slavery, Align was engaged to support enhanced understanding of risk and improved modern slavery processes.

-Working alongside Peel’s legal team, Align conducted high-level risk reviews across key
+Working alongside Peel’s legal team, Align conducted high-level risk reviews across key suppliers and higher-risk business areas.
+The work combined document reviews, desktop research, benchmarking, and lived experience engagement through site visits and direct

 worker conversations.

-how risks manifest and where procedures could be strengthened.
-The resulting insights and
+Interviews with senior leaders and operational staff provided a practical understanding of how risks manifest and where procedures could be strengthened.
+The resulting insights and recommendations were presented to the Board, forming the basis for measurable

 organisational changes.